Far from Bashar

 Far from Bashar (Loin de Bachar) is a Canadian documentary film, directed by Pascal Sanchez and released in 2020.
 The film profiles Adnan al-Mahamied and Basmah Issa, a married couple from Syria who have been living in Montreal since moving to Canada as refugees after participating in the uprisings against Syrian president Bashar al-Assad.

 The film premiered on September 25, 2020, at the Cinémathèque québécoise.

-It received a Prix Iris nomination for the Prix Iris Public Prize at the 23rd Quebec Cinema Awards in 2021.